DruboSaptapan/Fetoscope-healthcare-website/README.md

-# Creating a Online Education platform
+# Creating a Online healthcare website

 This is live site link of (Netlify):  [Fetoscope](https://mystifying-babbage-e43a43.netlify.app/).
 This is live site link of (Firebase):  [Fetoscope](https://educative.netlify.app/).